Will Vinton: Decline and hostile takeover by the Knights

 By the end of the 1990s, the Vinton studio, seeking funds for more feature-length films, had become big enough to bring in outside investors, which included Nike, Inc., founder Phil Knight and his son, Travis, who had worked at the studio as an animator.

 In spring of 2001, the studio's animated shows, The PJs and Gary and Mike, were cancelled, with the latter only airing 13 episodes.

 In 2002, Vinton lost control of the studio he founded after Knight became the majority shareholder and Vinton failed to garner funds for further feature production in Los Angeles, eventually being dismissed from the studio.
 Vinton later sought damages for this and sued for ownership of his name.
 In 2005, Will Vinton Studios was rebranded as Laika.
 Premiere stop-motion animator/director Henry Selick joined the studio as a supervising director.
 The rebranded studio went on to produce critically acclaimed traditional stop-motion features such as Coraline, ParaNorman, The Boxtrolls, Kubo and the Two Strings, and Missing Link.

 Aftermath

 Vinton later founded a new production facility, Will Vinton's Free Will Entertainment, also based in Portland.
 In 2005, Vinton produced The Morning After, the first short film under the new company.
 The film combines CGI and live action.
 He also taught at the Portland branch of The Art Institutes and maintained an office there as an artist in residence.
+In a 2013 interview he said he was working on some projects, calling one of them a retro project, and another was named Azumma, a co-production South Korean H Culture Studio, but it never materialized.
 Vinton created a musical titled The Kiss, an adaptation of The Frog Prince with music by David Pomeranz that premiered on March 24, 2014, in Lake Oswego, Oregon.
 The Creative Artists Agency in Beverly Hills represented Vinton for production projects, which included a graphic novel called Jack Hightower produced in tandem with Dark Horse Comics.